Ian Bairnson: Additional work

 Bairnson played on Kate Bush's first four albums The Kick Inside (1978) (notably playing the guitar solo on "Wuthering Heights") Lionheart (1978), Never for Ever (1980) and The Dreaming (1982).

 Bairnson also played guitar for the vocal group Bucks Fizz for whom he co-wrote two Top 20 hits, "If You Can't Stand the Heat" (1982) and "Run for Your Life" (1983).

 In 2009 he appeared on the album of the German bass player Chris Postl, Parzivals Eye.
 Chris Postl played in RPWL, a German band.
 He toured with a number of different bands, the latest being Junk (Bairnson, Pau Chaffer, Sarah Rope and Ángel Celada).
 During his session career he played on more than a hundred albums in different styles, for artists such as Yvonne Keeley, Joe Cocker, Jon Anderson, Chris DeBurgh, Mick Fleetwood, and Neil Diamond.
 He played live with Sting, Eric Clapton, Beverley Craven and many more.

 After moving back to the UK in 2013, Bairnson got together with David Paton and produced an album called A Pilot Project where they paid homage to Eric Woolfson’s legacy.
 In November 2016 Paton and Bairnson got together again, touring Japan with a Pilot revival and some Alan Parsons Project songs as well.

 Personal life and death

 Bairnson lived in Spain from 2003 to 2013, where he had a recording studio and continued working as a session guitarist.

 His wife, Leila, announced on her Facebook page in 2018 that Bairnson had been diagnosed with a progressive neurological condition that affected his communication skills, so he would no longer play in public.
-On her Facebook page, she subsequently announced that Bairnson had died on 7 April 2023, following a long battle with dementia.
+On her Facebook page, she subsequently announced that Bairnson had died on 7 April 2023, following a long period suffering from dementia.
 He was 69.